LeNPaul/portfolio-jekyll-theme/pages/about.md

 As payment for my services I ask a flat fee of 2000 NOK/200 EUR/200 USD that is somewhat flexible (depending on the scope and complexity of requirements), with 50% of the amount paid upfront **before start of the project** (unless we're friends).

 # Get in Touch!
-If you're interested in a collaboration or commission, please [get in touch](../contact)!
+If you're interested in a collaboration or commission, or would just like to talk art and logo, [get in touch](../contact)!